This section lists and describes some of the frequently asked questions about the ENS2 functionality.

 Assuming there is a URI in the Boxer configuration for making the initial connection to the ENS,provide a sample URI.

 An ENS endpoint URL is similar to https://ens.getboxer.com/api/ens.
-Find the list of available cloud ENS endpoints at: ENS Endpoints and IP Whitelist.
+To find a list of available cloud ENS endpoints, see the ENS Endpoints and IP Allowlist section in the Configure Email Notification Service for Cloud Deployment topic.

 How is the webhook URL constructed with the user credentials encrypted encoding inline?